AutomaApp/documentation/docs/blocks/conditions.md

 | `()` | contains |

-For example, to check if the retrieved text from the get text block contains a certain word.
+For example, to check if the retrieved text from the [get text block](/blocks/get-text.md) contains a certain word.
 In the first input, write <code v-pre>{{ prevBlockData }}</code> where the `prevBlockData` keyword will take the previous block data as its value, read more on the [reference data](/api-reference/reference-data.md) page.
+And in the second input, write the word you want to check.

 ![Conditional example](https://res.cloudinary.com/chat-story/image/upload/v1642560991/automa/chrome_68A2yb9gM9_mdzvg5.png)